SANCTION GUIDELINES

 -

-Serious consequences for an innocent party as a result of the offence
+Serious consequences for an innocent party as a result of the allegation

 -

-Serious distress caused to an innocent party (for example impact on reputation)
+Serious psychological or emotional distress caused to an innocent party

 Harm 2